luisvmf/SpectraRead/README.md

 ___

 ### ***Building from source***:
-It is recomended to install from apt repository as above.
+It is recommended to install from apt repository as above.
 To build from source:

       git clone https://git.luisvmf.com/Namespace
       cd Namespace